 - Licensing Revenues: Nokia's licensing revenues have increased from around EUR 100 million in 2010 to EUR 500 million in 2012, primarily due to a royalty agreement signed with Apple in 2011.
 Going forward, we conservatively expect the licensing revenues to hold steady in the absence of any certainty around the royalty terms and the timeline for future licensing deals.
 However, there could be significant upside to our price estimate if Nokia manages to more efficiently leverage its robust patent portfolio - around 90% of which has not been licensed out currently and was instead held exclusive for the purposes of its handset business.
 If Nokia manages to double its royalties by the end of the forecast period, there could be a 10% upside to our price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for Nokia at the top of the page.

-The current Trefis Price estimate for Nokia’s stock is substantially above the current market price.
-Following are the main sources of risks to our price estimate for Nokia's stock:
+Below are the main sources of risk to our price estimate for Nokia's stock:

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.

 Who came up with the Trefis forecast for future years?

 The Trefis team of in-house Analysts considers a variety of factors when projecting any forecast.
 The rationale for our projections is explained in the Trefis analysis section below.